NetworkCommons/sig0namectl/hugo-gh/content/about/index.md

     weight: 1
 ---

  The sig0namectl project allows decentralised delegation of DNS update rights through communicating directly with the DNS infrastructure.
-Updates are signed and autheticated through standards-based SIG(0) cryptographic key pairs, with public keys embedded within the DNS hierarchy.
+Updates are signed and authenticated through standards-based SIG(0) cryptographic key pairs, with public keys embedded within the DNS hierarchy.

 The project consists of a number of different component types.